 An art piece

 On the same note, Mohamed Alabbar added that “Burj Khalifa is the Arab world’s tribute to the art and science of modern engineering and design.”
 The inside of the building is much an art as the outside.
 The SOM design, a Chicago firm that basically invented the glass box of skyscrapers, took over the 3 million square feet interior of Burj Khalifa.
-The inspiration of the highest floors are celestial bodies and stationary spacecraft since it is the tallest building in the world.
+The inspiration for the highest floors is celestial bodies and stationary spacecraft since it is the tallest building in the world.
 The lower floors are inspired by earthly elements of the land including polished dark stones, Silver Travertine flooring, Venetian stucco walls, and handmade rugs.
 The art program of the tower placed and specified over 500 pieces of individual local and international fine art pieces.
 The highlight is an art piece for the tower’s residential lobby by the internationally renowned artist Jaume Plensa titled “World Voices.”

 An Indian mechanic-turned businessman owns 22 apartments in Burj Khalifa

-George V Nereaparambil, a mechanic who became a businessman is the largest private owners within the Burj Khalifa.
+George V Nereaparambil, a mechanic who became a businessman is the largest private owner within the Burj Khalifa.
 He owns 22 out of the 900 apartments and in an interview with Khaleej Times, he said, he is not stopping at 22.
 He will continue to buy more if he gets a “good deal.”
-The reason why he bought these apartments is because his relative teased him that he could “not enter” the iconic building.
+The reason why he bought these apartments is that his relative teased him that he could “not enter” the iconic building.